thundiverter/fandom-tools-old/README.md

 * **Navigation Visual Editor**

   A visual editor for navigation menu for your wiki.
-Make one from scratch (or import), get source code, copy it and then paste to the ``MediaWiki:Wiki-navigation`` page of your wiki.
+Make one from scratch (or import an existing one), get source code, copy it and then paste to the ``MediaWiki:Wiki-navigation`` page of your wiki.

 <br>